A. The interior of the New Jerusalem.

 HOIPOIOUNTESTASENTOLAS (do His commandments)

 ii.
-This is a good example of how a copyist’s error can cloud a text in rather minor ways, without effecting the essential meaning of the context.
+This is a good example of how a copyist’s error can cloud a text in rather minor ways, without affecting the essential meaning of the passage.
+Even allowing for the small percentage of disputed texts, we can trust our Bibles.

 b.
 But outside are dogs and sorcerers and sexually immoral and murderers: What about those outside?
 We shouldn’t think that outside the walls of heaven multitudes will throng, longing to get in.
 “The verse does not intend to teach that in the eternal state all manner of wicked men will be living just outside the heavenly city.
 It simply describes the future with the imagery of the present.”
 (Mounce)

 i.
 Why does it say that all dogs will be outside?
-Is this is a refutation of the idea of “doggie heaven”?
-No, what is meant here is “Not literal dogs, but the morally impure . . .
-Dogs in the Oriental cities are scavengers and excite unspeakable contempt (Matthew 7:6; Philippians 3:2).”
+Is this is a refutation of the idea of a heaven for pet dogs?
+No, what is meant here is “Not literal dogs, but the morally impure… Dogs in the Oriental cities are scavengers and excite unspeakable contempt (Matthew 7:6; Philippians 3:2).”
 (Robertson)

 6. (16) Jesus brings a word of verification.